-When one thinks of a neighbor disturbing the peace and quiet, noise is usually the first violation that comes to mind – music blasting, teenagers hosting a late-night party, or a creaky old garage door.
-But light can be another equally annoying -- and legally significant -- disturbance.
-If your neighbor’s houselights, yard lights, or security lights shine into your line of vision, this can ruin your enjoyment of your property.
+When one thinks of a neighbor disturbing the peace and quiet, noise is usually the first violation that comes to mind: music blasting, teenagers hosting a late-night party, or a creaky old garage door.
+But light can be another equally annoying, as well as legally significant disturbance.
+If your neighbor's houselights, yard lights, or security lights shine into your line of vision, this can ruin your enjoyment of your property.
 What should you do?

 Like noisiness, light pollution is recognized as a "nuisance" by courts in most parts of the United States.
 A nuisance is a type of conduct that disturbs a neighbor's use or enjoyment of property.
 A neighbor who blasts loud music late at night would be an obvious example of a nuisance.
 In addition, many cities have passed noise ordinances limiting the times or decibel levels at which residents can make noise.